Pyrgoteles: Forgeries

 In modern times this famous name has been engraved as a forged signature on ancient gems; the gem cutter Alessandro Cesari (16th century) adopted the name of his famous predecessor and signed his works accordingly.
 The name inscription P. can be found.
 This causes much confusion when it comes to identifying authentic works of Prygoteles.

 Impact

 Many of these catalogued works were from the Greeks as well as the Etruscans.
 The Greeks inherited seal engraving, along with other accomplishments from people and travelers of the near East.
 Apart from the penchant for the scarab form in the sixth century, the art quickly Hellenized and became a favorite medium for virtuosity.
-The Greek gem cutters introduced the scarab to Italy, where is continued to be adopted to Etruria, and the Estruscans eventually tagged along as well.
+The Greek gem cutters introduced the scarab to Italy, where is continued to be adopted to Etruria, and the Etruscans eventually tagged along as well.
 Gem engraving and coins were a new curated art form that, much like most Greek art, was admired and copied and taken on to show politics, mythology and historical events.